“I am a millennial, computer scientist, book author, standing on a TED stage, and yet I’ve never had a social media account.” - Cal Newport

-This killed many birds were birds with one stone.
-It showed the world that I was up early enough to watch the sunrise, it gave me an excuse to come up with something wise and profound to say, and it was building a following.
+This killed many birds with one stone.
+It showed the world that I was up early enough to watch the sunrise, it gave me an excuse to come up with something wise and profound to say, and it was always a beautiful image.

 However, eventually, I stopped appreciating the sunrise for itself.
 I only saw it as a way to achieve my own ends.